youngjun-yoo16/web102_prework/README.md

 ## Notes

 While building the app, it was slightly challenging yet refreshing to revise JS functions including map, reduce, filter, and find.
-Also, setting the innerHTML using a template literal and appending it to the appropriate containers were some of the new things I learened while completing this prework.
+Also, setting the innerHTML using a template literal and appending it to the appropriate containers were some new things I learned while completing this prework.

 ## License